-- For many delegated administrators, this is information about your managed clients. - For some administrators, this is information for your entire organization.
+- For self-reporting users, this is information about your own Internet activity. - For many delegated administrators, this is information about your managed clients. - For some administrators, this is information for your entire organization.

 Use this overview as a quick check for areas of potential concern.
-Are there a high number of Security Risk requests?
+Are there a high number of Security Risk or Legal Liability requests?
 Does the overall amount of activity seem appropriate?